What was Post Your Change’s mission?

-Post Your Change aims to engage both communities and politicians around issues that matter, yet aren’t necessarily being heard.
-It is an anti-silence movement that aims to promote understanding and dialogue.
+Post Your Change aimed to engage both communities and politicians around issues that matter, yet aren’t necessarily being heard, specifically around eating disorders.
+It was a movement against silence that aimed to promote understanding and dialogue.

-This mission can be pursued on many paths; our approach has two components.
-First, we conduct community outreach events that get people talking and engaging hands-on with an issue.
-Participants are invited to make a postcard about how they see the issue and what kind of solutions they would like to see.
-Second, these postcards become advocacy tools, and are sent to politicians to ask for change.
+This mission can be pursued on many paths; our approach had two components.
+First, we conducted community outreach events that got people talking and engaging hands-on with an issue.
+Participants were invited to make a postcard about how they see the issue and what kind of solutions they would like to see.
+Second, these postcards became advocacy tools, and were sent to politicians to ask for change.

 How and why was Post Your Change created?

-We come from a simple dilemma: if I, as a citizen (especially a young citizen), am supposedly getting more apathetic, then why do I not feel apathetic?
-We want to engage in democracy, but sometimes it’s hard to know how to be heard in an age of prolific e-petitions and elections campaigns that seemed geared to winning, not necessarily to representing the people.
+We came from a simple dilemma: if I, as a citizen (especially a young citizen), am supposedly getting more apathetic, then why do I not feel apathetic?
+We want to engage in democracy, but sometimes it’s hard to know how to be heard in an age of prolific e-petitions and elections campaigns.

-While wondering how to avoid becoming cynical and actually be able to send a message to politicians about what our priorities are as Canadians, we found out a wonderful feature of Canadian democracy: mail can be sent postage-free to any senator or member of parliament.
-Capitalizing on the gift of free postage, we want to promote community engagement in issues that matter to them through postcard activism.
+While wondering how to avoid becoming cynical and actually be able to send a message to politicians about what our priorities are, we found out about a wonderful feature of Canadian democracy: mail can be sent postage-free to any senator or member of parliament.
+Capitalizing on the gift of free postage, we wanted to promote community engagement in issues that matter to them through postcard activism.
 Although postcards may not be a huge public statement, they are an opportunity to create many small dialogues between citizens and the politicians that represent them.